 The sun was shining on Boxing Day so it was perfect weather for a coastal walk along the Viking Trail, starting at Ramsgate and finishing in Margate.
 We had not planned to eat out, but after the 5 mile plus walk we were seriously hungry.
 When we arrived in Margate we found there were very few places open – ok we could have checked in advance and planned better, but sometimes it’s the unplanned days that work out the best.
 There were a couple of places that were full of people that we could have gone too, but they looked like the sort of places that were busy because they were open rather than for any other reason, which was why we were saved by The Lifeboat.
 It is an award winning pub, and I can see why – the food, drink and service were pretty special.
 We were well looked after by the lady who was literally manning The Lifeboat on her own.

 The menu focuses on Pies, Puddings and Cheese, all great accompaniments to the Ale and Cider they specialize in.
 We tried a Pear Cider (Perry) and a wonderful Spiced Cider from Dudda’s Tun and ordered a Chicken and Bacon suet pudding and a Chicken, Brie and Cranberry Pie, both were served with lovely creamy smooth mash and a tasty gravy.
 This was perfect food for a wintery day.

 The Lifeboat is well worth making a trip to Margate for, I certainly want to try some of the other pies and puddings on the menu.

 The Map below shows the locations of the recommended Restaurants, Cafes and Bars described below :-

 The Bus Cafe – This is basically a Kitchen with upstairs seating squeezed into a vintage double decker bus.
+There is also outside seating available.
 It’s a local gem for Foodies, we loved their breakfast hashes.